Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: The bundle of connections

 \section{The bundle of connections}

 Yang--Mills and Chern--Simons gauge theories are a classical field theories for principal connections on a principal bundle $\bP \mapsto \bX$ over some $n$--dimensional smooth manifold $\bX$.
-To study them by means of a variational cohomology theory like the variational sequence, it is necessary to describe principal connections as sections of a bundle.
-To do so we need to introduce the bundle of connections (see \cite{CaMun01} and the references therein for a more thorough treatment).
-To make its construction transparent, we start recalling three ways of defining principal connections and the relations between them (see e.g. \cite{KobNo}).
+To work with the variational sequence, it is therefore necessary to describe principal connections as sections of a bundle.
+So we need to introduce the bundle of connections (see also \cite{CaMun01} and the references therein).

 A principal connection can be defined as decomposition of $T\bP$, the tangent bundle of $\bP$, into a direct sum of the vertical bundle $V\bP$ and a horizontal complement $\mathcal{H}$ which is invariant under the right action of $\bG$ on $\bP$, i.e.